Softmotions/ejdb/src/jql/README.md

 /pets/*/[name = "Rexy rex" or name = Grenny]
 ```
-Note about quotes around words with blanks.
+Note about quotes around words with spaces.

 Get all documents where owner `age` greater than `20` and have some pet who like `bones` or `toys`
 ```